 A CentOS 7 LAMP server is required.
 If you do not have LAMP installed, you can follow our guide here.
 Habari is PHP based application, so we will install PHP among with few PHP modules required by the application:

 yum install php php-pdo php-common php-mbstring php-gd php-mysql

 Step 3.
 Installing Habari.

-First thing to do is to go to Habari’s download page and download the latest stable version of Habari, At the moment of writing this article it is version 0.9.2:
+The first thing to do is to go to Habari’s download page and download the latest stable version of Habari, At the moment of writing this article it is version 0.9.2:

 Unpack the Habari archive to the document root directory on your server:

 mkdir -p /var/www/html/habari unzip habari-0.9.2.zip -d /var/www/html/habari/

 We will need to change some folders permissions:

 By default, MariaDB is not hardened.
 You can secure MariaDB using the mysql_secure_installation script. you should read and below each step carefully which will set a root password, remove anonymous users, disallow remote root login, and remove the test database and access to secure MariaDB:

 - Set root password?
 [Y/n] y - Remove anonymous users?
 [Y/n] y - Disallow root login remotely?
 [Y/n] y - Remove test database and access to it?
 [Y/n] y - Reload privilege tables now?
 [Y/n] y